 San Antonio is a beautiful city bursting with stories to tell so I’m going show you where to head after you leave the Alamo.
 Because, yes, you’ve still gotta see it.

 Historical sites in San Antonio besides the Alamo

-With a past comprised of centuries of Native American occupation, Spanish exploration and European development, battles and annexation, there are more than enough historical sites in San Antonio to fill an itinerary, no matter how long.
+With a past comprised of centuries of Native American occupation, Spanish exploration and European development, and battles and annexation, there are more than enough historical sites in San Antonio to fill an itinerary, no matter how long.

 Historic hotels in San Antonio